Star Larvae Hypothesis

 More recently, male womb envy has taken a digital turn.
 Computer programmers have adopted the creation of "artificial" or "virtual" life as a technical grail.
 Bold programmers claim that their growing, replicating, and adapting software constitutes a new life form.
 Such Frankensteinian aspirations maybe express the male urge to deliver life, but, despite any joy that they might derive from their ersatz motherhood, the men of industry craft their own undoing.

 In The Mechanical Bride McLuhan renders an image of male impotence at the hands of industry: "Under complex conditions of rapid change, the family unit is subject to special strain.
 Men flounder in such times.
 The male role in society, always abstract, tenuous, and precarious compared with the biological assurance of the female, becomes obscured.
 Man the provider, man the codifier of laws and ritual, loses his confidence."
 Given the dire circumstances, a men's movement may have been inevitable.
 Poet Robert Bly, a central figure in the men's movement of the 1990s, winces at the link between industry and immaturity: "If you walk from Boston to Labrador, you’re more mature when you arrive; If you drive, you’re more infantile when you arrive.
 The Industrial Revolution brought central heating and the automobile.
 Not only does maturity fail, but a positive movement toward regression is taking place.
 There’s a connection between technology and infantilism.
 It’s sad."
 (Interview in EastWest, March 1986, p.72.)
-Despite technology’s more immediate undermining of traditional male roles, the specialized roles of male and female seemed destined ultimately to converge on the generic child type.
+Despite technology’s more immediate undermining of traditional male roles, the specialized roles of both male and female seem destined ultimately to converge on, or retreat toward, the generic child type.
 "The wolf shall dwell with the lamb, and a little child shall lead them," as the prophet foresaw.

 Thus Spoke Zarathustra